FreBio/komics/README.md

 ## Introduction
 A tool for automated assembly and circularization of mitochondrial genomes in trypanosomatids.
 The input is reads in BAM or FASTQ format, and the output is circularized minicircles in FASTA format.

 komics was developed at the Antwerp Institute of Tropical Medicine and the University of Edinburgh.

-NOTE: this is a work in progress, please report any issues to fvandenbroeck AT itg.be
+Please report any issues to fvandenbroeck AT itg.be

 ## Installation